eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_runtime/kubernetes_runtime.md

 ### Uploading custom candump file to FeederCAN

-FeederCAN requires candump file.
-Pre-defined candump file is part of docker container release, however, if necessary, there is an option to upload the custom file by:
+FeederCAN requires a candump file.
+A pre-defined candump file is already part of our delivery, however, if necessary, there is an option to upload a custom file by:

 1. Creating/updating candump file with the name `candumpDefault.log` in `./config/feedercan`
 1. Recreating the feedercan pod: `kubectl delete pods -l app=feedercan`